 Did you know that:

-- the ancient Greek word “pastos” means “sprinkle with salt”;
+- the ancient Greek word “pastos” means “sprinkle with salt”.

-- the average Italian eats more than 20kg of pasta a year;
+- the average Italian eats more than 20kg of pasta a year.

-- the most popular type is pasta with tomato sauce;
+- the most popular type is pasta with tomato sauce.

-How to celebrate
+How to take part

 When is World Pasta Day celebrated in 2022?